Article at a Glance:

 Electrolytes are water’s BFF, and can sometimes be the real culprit for your lack of energy or motivation.
 In fact, fatigue is one of the most common symptoms of low sodium levels and low levels of many other electrolytes.
 Our favorite solution, especially for those who are active, is to find an easy way to incorporate sodium-rich (salt!) electrolytes into your daily diet.
 We love capsules for their convenience, but also stand by salt crystals and mixes as a way to restore balance to the body.

-Not getting enough outdoor time can lead to a lack of essential nutrients like Vitamin D, and result in a severe drop in energy.
-While Vitamin D3 sources like Re-Lyte Immunity can be helpful boosters, we recommend getting outside a minimum of once a day and enjoying the benefits the sun and fresh air bring to our energy levels.
+Not getting enough outdoor time can lead to a lack of essential nutrients like vitamin D, and result in a severe drop in energy.
+While vitamin D3 supplements can be helpful boosters, we recommend getting outside a minimum of once a day and enjoying the benefits the sun and fresh air bring to our energy levels.
 You might even explore therapeutic tactics like grounding (or earthing), which has been said to provide the body with natural energy from the earth’s electrical charges.

 If your daily routine is lacking physical activity but you’re not ready for a full-scale workout routine, stretching is a fantastic place to start.
 Slow, repetitive movements boost blood flow through the body and help release tension, in turn making us feel more energized.
 Try a simple, lunchtime routine of neck, arm, and leg stretches; it sounds too easy, but 5 minutes is really all it takes to get the blood flowing!